aardlyworthit/Search-and-Destroy-v3.0/README.md

 # Search and Destroy v3.0 (rel-1.0.1) — 26 Jan 2019
 Fixed multiple issues with gquest.
-A special thanks to my friend and colleague... well, I suppose I can't very well name names, can I?
-That's unfortunate, because you deserve all the credit.
-But assuredly:  You know who you are, and my gratitude goes with you.
-Thank you for all of this.
+Special thanks to a friend:  You know who you are, and my gratitude goes with you.
+Thanks  for the problem reports and generally bearing me while I nailed it all down.

-For the rest of you, the point is:  Gquest works great now.
-The only minor update to that will be some sort of quantity indicator since gquest mobs are usually in multiples rather than just one, in contrast to campaigns.
-But for that minor detail, gquest S&D works baller like Rodman, my ninjas.
+For everyone else, the point is:  Gquest is working great.
+The only minor update would be some sort of quantity indicator since gquest mobs are usually in multiples rather than just one, in contrast to campaigns.
+But for that, S&D gquest does it baller like Rodman.
+But, without most of the crazy, I hope.

-Stay tuned, ninjas, and warriors (even you, RoqueWarrior).
-The engines are started, running, and have accelerated to full operational power.
-Three, two, one: Now!
-Reheat and takeoff!
+Stay tuned, ninjas.
+And warriors too (even you, RoqueWarrior).
+The engines are started, running, and accelerating to full operational power.
+Three, two, one, *now*:  Light up the reheat and takeoff!

 Full ahead and full speed!

 # Search and Destroy v3.0 (rel-1.0.0) — 1 Jan 2019
 Note: Make sure to uninstall version 2.
 Version 3 uses a different plugin id, so it's possible to have both installed at once.